websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

-# Upgrading Search to 7.3 Overview
+# Upgrading Search for Liferay 7.3

 Liferay 7.3 supports only Elasticsearch 7.9.0+ via the out-of-the-box Liferay Connector to Elasticsearch.
 The matrix of pre-upgrade stacks you are migrating from is more numerous, and it's important to understand the high-level steps required to safely navigate from your existing stack to the Liferay 7.3 stack.
+The most basic scenario includes

+- Backing up your indexes
+- Installing Elasticsearch 7.9
+- Connecting Liferay to Elasticsearch
+- Re-indexing the Workflow Metrics, Company, and System indexes from their dedicated user interfaces
+- Restoring the search tuning indexes from the backed up version

-Find the scenario that matches your Liferay version and Liferay Enterprise Search (LES) version (if you're using LES), and your current search engine stack.
-Use the *Upgrade Steps* column to guide your upgrade.
+That's an overview of the search picture, and doesn't cover any more complicated scenarios (like if you have Liferay Enterprise Search modules to upgrade as well).
+Find the scenario that matches your Liferay version, LES version (if using LES), and your current search engine stack.
+Use the *Upgrade Steps* column to guide the upgrade.

 | Pre-Upgrade Liferay Version [+ LES Version] | Pre-Upgrade Search Engine | Upgrade Steps |
 | :-------- | :---------------- | :-------------- |